 - Outline a general game plan for future lessons

-Both the student/parent and the teacher will receive an email with the link to an Interview Lesson Feedback Form.
+Both the student/parent and the teacher will receive an email with the link to an CMS Student Enrollment Confirmation Form.
 This form must be completed before enrolling in lessons.
 Even if you decide not to enroll, we request that you complete the form.

 To officially enroll, you will pay the annual registration fee and make your first month’s (prorated) payment with your on-file credit or debit card.
 Your regular automatic monthly payment will begin on the first of the following month.